lilyxia99/Icosa/content/工作坊 Workshop/4 Machine's Heart.md

+---
+title: Machine's Heart
+---

 Related Publication:  [[6 AI Assisted Filmmaking — low cost DIY guideline | AI Assisted Filmmaking - low cost DIY guidline]]

-Ling's Fifth Time-Limited Image Creation Game
+## Ling's Fifth Time-Limited Image Creation Game

+### Theme
-Theme: The Heart of the Machine
+The Heart of the Machine

+### Participants
-Participants: Xia Leilei, Liko, Jingwei, Haixin, He Shan, Zhang Jiuwo, Tony Yet
+Xia Leilei, Liko, Jingwei, Haixin, He Shan, Zhang Jiuwo, Tony Yet

+### Time
-Time: January 6-27, 2023
+January 6-27, 2023

 Ling is a small group of amateurs engaged in video creation and learning, located in an offline space inside the Huangpu Shipyard on Changzhou Island, Guangzhou.
 It is also the location of the Icosa Magazine Reading Room.